VishnuKumarSS/PushNotificationDjango/readme.md

 python manage.py runserver
 ```

-Go to the home page of the server, copy the **Device specific firebase app Key** from the console of the browser.
+Go to the home page of the server, `host:port/`

+Then copy the **Device specific firebase app Key** from the console of the browser.

-Then navigate to the send/**Paste the key here**/
+Then navigate to the `host:port/send/<Paste that key here>`

-The push notification will be sent!
+**The user should have received the message now!**

 # Instructions / How things work